apache/openwhisk/docs/mobile_sdk.md

 end
 ```

 From the command line, type `pod install`.
-This will install the SDK for an iOS app with a watchOS 2 extension.
+This command installs the SDK for an iOS app with a watchOS 2 extension.
 Use the workspace file CocoaPods creates for your app to open the project in Xcode.

-### Installing using Carthage
+### Installing by using Carthage

-Create a file in your app's project directory all it 'Cartfile'.
-Put the following line in the Cartfile:
+Create a file in your app's project directory and name it 'Cartfile'.
+Put the following line in the file:
 ```
 github "openwhisk/openwhisk-client-swift.git" ~> 0.1.0 # Or latest version
 ```